-City Carmaux is the limit of the plains of Aquitaine and the Massif Central, which explains the presence of coal in his basement.
-It serves as a contact point between the North and Ségala the rich alluvial plain of the Tarn.
+- The town of Carmaux is on the edge of the plains of Aquitaine and the Massif Central, which explains the presence of coal in its basement.
+It serves as a point of contact between the Ségala in the North and the rich alluvial plain of the Tarn.
 A small river, the Cérou, crosses from east to west.
 It takes its source near the northeastern limit of the department, not far from Valence d'Albigeois and flows into the Aveyron near Milhars in the North-West.

-More than 80 associations and other partners offer entertainment throughout the year.
+- More than 80 associations and other partners offer entertainment throughout the year.